jaeyun-jung/tizen-docs/docs/application/dotnet/guides/machine-learning/singleshot.md

 <a name="invoke"></a>
 ## Invoking Neural Network Model using Input Data

 To invoke the neural network model, you need to create the `Tizen.MachineLearning.Inference.TensorsData` instance to pass the input data of the model.
-You can add various types of tensor data, which are already specified in the `TensorInfo` instance.
-However, the maximum size of `TensorsData` is 16.
-If the limit is exceeded, then `IndexOutOfRangeException` is raised.
+You can add various types of tensor data, which are already specified in the `TensorsInfo` instance.
+If the limit is exceeded, then `ArgumentException` is raised.
 Input data is passed in a byte array format, byte[]:

 ```C#
 /* Input data for test */